Apply now for February-start programme 2018

 The Fee for the Programme is ￡11,995

-The Institute has very few bursaries available at this time and they are offered to participants who indicate a high quality of merit plus need.
-But bursaries may be available to EU citizens from local Screen Agencies or Creative Skillset.
+We wish to recruit as diversely as possible.
+Bursaries may be available to EU citizens from local Screen Agencies or Creative Skillset.
 International participants may be able to get financial help from their own national screen agencies.
 The Institute is happy to provide support and advice for these applications.

 You can also investigate Professional and Career Development loans.
 The SAI is an approved provider of programmes eligible for these loans.

 You will need to apply online and email the following:

 1. Please email us a logline and one-page pitch of the major project that you think you’d like to develop while on our programme.
 (600 words max.
 Use Courier 12pt)

 3. An analysis of a scene from a film that you have found particularly powerful, with an emphasis on analyzing how the film-makers have achieved this power.
 At the same time, we would like you to offer suggestions on how, perhaps, the scene could be improved.
 (400 words max.)

 4. An example of your screenwriting (any length but it must be a piece of fiction).
 And, If you are a director/producer – an example of a completed film/TV project (vimeo link or similar).